ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Windows-Tips-and-Tricks.rst

       Package 'random_numbers' exports the library 'random_numbers' which couldn't be found

 Symbol Visibility also impacts binary loading.
 If you are finding that a composible node does not run or a Qt Visualizer isn't working, it may be that the hosting process can not find an expected symbol export from the binary.
 To diagnose this on Windows, the Windows developer tools includes a program called Gflags to enable various options.
 One of those options is called *Loader Snaps* which enables you to detect load failures while debugging.
 Please visit the Microsoft Documentation for more information on [Gflags](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-and-clearing-image-file-flags) and [Loaders snaps](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/show-loader-snaps).
 Two solutions to export symbols on Windows are Visibility Control Headers and the ``WINDOWS_EXPORT_ALL_SYMBOLS`` property.
 Microsoft recommends ROS developers use Visibility Control Headers to control the export of symbols from a binary.
 Visibility Control Headers provide more control over the symbol export macro and offer other benefits including smaller binary size and reduced link times.

 Visibility Control Headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The purpose of Visibility Control Headers headers is to define a macro for each library which correctly declares symbols as dllimport or dllexport.
+The purpose of Visibility Control Headers headers is to define a macro for each shared library which correctly declares symbols as dllimport or dllexport.
 This is decided based on whether the library is being consumed or being built itself.
 The logic in the macro also takes the compiler into account and includes logic to select the appropriate syntax.
 The following link includes step by step instructions for adding explicit symbol visibility to a library “yielding the highest quality code with the greatest reductions in binary size, load times and link times”: [The GCC visibility documentation](https://gcc.gnu.org/wiki/Visibility).
-A header named ``visibility_control.h`` can be placed in the ``include`` folder for each library as shown in the example below.
+A header named ``visibility_control.h`` can be placed in the ``includes`` folder for each library as shown in the example below.
 The example below shows how a visibility control header would be added for a ``my_lib`` library with a class called ``example_class``.
 Add a visibility header to the include folder for the library.
 The boiler plate logic is used with the library name used in the macro to make it unique in the project.
 In another library, ``MY_LIB`` would be replaced with the library name.

 .. code-block:: c++

-   #ifndef MY_LIB__VISIBILITY_CONTROL_HPP_
+   #ifndef MY_LIB__VISIBILITY_CONTROL_H_
-   #define MY_LIB__VISIBILITY_CONTROL_HPP_
+   #define MY_LIB__VISIBILITY_CONTROL_H_
    #if defined _WIN32 || defined __CYGWIN__
    #ifdef __GNUC__
       #define MY_LIB_EXPORT __attribute__ ((dllexport))